epicorg/game_server/README.md

   {"result":false,"name":"NAME_OF_THE_ROOM","service":"rooms","serviceType":"join","noErrors":false}
   ```

-* If the user try to join a room who has alredy joined, the server do nothing,
-  and responds with the previous explained messages.
+* If the user try to join a room who has already joined, the server do nothing, and responds with the previous explained messages.

 Audio
 -----

-When a room it's full, the game automatically starts, and the client send to
-the server the port choosen for the audio streaming:
+When a room it's full, the game automatically starts, and the client send to the server the port chosen for the audio streaming:

 	{"service":"audio","username":"USERNAME","hashcode":HASHCODE,"audioPortClient":PORT,"name":"NAME_OF_THE_ROOM"}